 A solid soft skill set is what makes someone a great employee.
 If we are specifically talking about remote developers here is what you should be looking for: work-life balance, communication skills, flexibility, patience, and especially time management and self-motivation.

-Development processes can be long, straining, it can require a lot of attention to detail, cross-developmental cooperation, and a lot of back and forth with clients.
+Development processes can be long, and straining, it can require a lot of attention to detail, cross-developmental cooperation, and a lot of back and forth with clients.
 Not everyone is cut out for that kind of work, no matter how well they can code.
 HR’s role is to map out the necessary skills, target candidates that may possess them, and find ways to put that assumption to the test.
 Although learning a new coding language is hard, developing your soft skills is a lot harder, and sometimes it takes years.
 This is why the best option is to hire someone who already has them, at least the ones you care about.